Exploring your catalog with the node graph

-The node graph provides a graphic representation of any node's configuration, shows you the relationships between classes and resources, and lets you gain insights into how the Puppet master compiles your code and ships it to an agent.
-Visualizing relationships between resources helps you organize them, creating reliable deployments.
+The node graph provides a graphic representation of any node's configuration, shows you the relationships between classes and resources, and lets you gain greater insight into just how the Puppet master compiles your code and ships it to an agent.
+Visualizing relationships between resources helps you organize them, creating more reliable deployments.

 How the node graph can help you